 Gay Things To Do In Montreal

-Armada Par Men’s Room -- The first Men’s Room opened its doors in the Toronto Village in 2014 focusing on men’s fashion, grooming and fetish needs.
-Conceived to be a “One Stop Shop” for the urban man looking for the latest styles and high-quality products, The Men’s Room quickly established itself as a premier retail destination in the neighborhood and has not expanded into Montreal and Chicago.
+Armada Par Men’s Room – The first Men’s Room opened its doors in the Toronto Village in 2014 focusing on men’s fashion, grooming, and fetish needs.
+Conceived to be a “One Stop Shop” for the urban man looking for the latest styles and high-quality products, The Men’s Room quickly established itself as a premier retail destination in the neighborhood and has now expanded into Montreal and Chicago.
 Stop by for the latest fetish gear, leather harnesses, handcuffs, jockstraps, sexy men’s underwear, socks, streetwear, sex toys & more.

 Gay Events In Montreal

 SugarBear Weekend (April) – The largest bear event in Canada offering a range of brunches, dance parties and sauna trips to keep the furrier members of our community entertained.